 "Today 14 days I hope to be at Etten, how I long for it you can think."

 Vincent's parents moved from Helvoirt to Etten in 1875.
-His father, Theodorus, becomes pastor of the Dutch Reformed Congregation, in the church we now call the Van Gogh Church.
+His father, Theodorus, becomes pastor of the Dutch Reformed Congregation, in the church we now call the Van Gogh Kerk.
 Etten is a farming village with a mainly Roman Catholic population.
-Around that time, the congregation has about 5,500 inhabitants, of whom only about 150 are Dutch Reformed.
-The Van Gogh family particularly interacts with this group.
+Around that time the congregation had about 5,500 inhabitants, of whom only about 150 were Dutch Reformed.
+The family Van Gogh particularly interacts with this group.
 At Easter and Christmas, Vincent visits his parents.
-After his discharge from Goupil & Cie, he spent nearly two weeks in Etten in April 1876.
-During this time he draws "Parsonage and Church at Etten" in pencil and pen with brown ink.
+After his dismissal from Goupil & Cie, he spent nearly two weeks in Etten in April 1876.
+During this time he draws "Parsonage and church at Etten" in pencil and pen with brown ink.

 Vincent goes back to England where he goes to work as an assistant teacher/preacher.
 But it is a job with few prospects.
 Christmas 1876 Vincent again spends Christmas with his parents in Etten.
 On his father's advice, Vincent does not return to England.
 After an advance from "Cent," Vincent is able to work as a clerk in a bookstore in Dordrecht in January 1877.
 Once again, he begins to concern himself with religion.
 His parents are very worried: Vincent is already 24 and still has no clear destination in life.
 After a few months, they agree that he wants to study theology in Amsterdam, but despite all the support of his family, it ultimately leads to nothing: Vincent lacks the discipline to study.
 He prefers to wander around the city and take long walks.